Hulegu Khan

 Hulegu Khan, also known as Hülegü or Hulagu (c.
-1217 – 8 February 1265), was a Mongol ruler who conquered much of Western Asia.
+1217 – 8 February 1265), was a Mongol ruler who conquered much of West Asia.
 As a son of Tolui and the Keraite princess Sorghaghtani Beki, he was a grandson of Genghis Khan and brother of Ariq Böke, Möngke Khan, and Kublai Khan.

 Hulegu's army greatly expanded the southwestern portion of the Mongol Empire, founding the Ilkhanate in Persia.
 Under Hulegu's leadership, the Mongols sacked and destroyed Baghdad, ending the Islamic Golden Age and the Abbasid dynasty.
 They also weakened Damascus, causing a shift of Islamic influence to the Mamluk Sultanate in Cairo.

-Background
+Early life

 Hulegu was born to Tolui, one of Genghis Khan's sons, and Sorghaghtani Beki, an influential Keraite princess and a niece of Toghrul in 1217.
 Not much is known of Hulegu's childhood except of an anecdote given in Jami' al-Tawarikh and he once met his grandfather Genghis Khan with Kublai in 1224.